-Throughout his career, Traynham has been a trusted counsellor to political and corporate leaders, including several congressional and presidential campaigns and is respected by peers on both sides of the aisle as a savvy and effective strategist, spokesperson and crisis manager.
-He is currently Head of Public Policy Communications at Facebook.
-Prior to joining Facebook, Traynham was Vice President of Communications for the Bipartisan Policy Center (BPC).
+Throughout his career, Traynham has been a trusted counselor to political and corporate leaders, including several congressional and presidential campaigns, and is respected by peers on both sides of the aisle as a savvy and effective strategist, spokesperson, and crisis manager.
+He is currently the Executive Vice President of Public Affairs and Strategic Initiatives for American Health Insurance Plans (AHIP).
+Previously, Traynham was Head of Public Affairs/Global Communications at Meta, Head of Public Policy Communications at Facebook, and Vice President of Communications for the Bipartisan Policy Center (BPC).

 Traynham served as Washington Bureau Chief for the Comcast Network, where he originated the news and public affairs programming.
 During his eight-year tenure, Traynham advanced Comcast’s mission in public affairs programming and served as host for Comcast Newsmakers and the Emmy®-nominated, Roll Call TV with Robert Traynham.